Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The advantage of TOPIK One is you can access both writing and listening examinations.
 The developer also combines the app with a dictionary to help you look up new words’ meanings with a click.

 The app is suitable for candidates who aim to take TOPIK.
 Yet, it is still not the same as preparing formally.
 The app is also outdated and not synced with the current exam.
-There is no iOS version, and only available on Android.
+There is no iOS version, and it is only available on Android.

 Pricing: The app is free to install.
 There is no paid add-on.